 Weight: 2.5kg / 5lb 8 oz (S/M), 2.5kg / 5lb 8oz (M/L)

-- Versatility of using the Osprey Kode 42L Pack with or without the ABS Vario unit depending upon your needs.
+- The versatility of using the Osprey Kode 42L Pack with or without the ABS Vario unit depending upon your needs.

 - Osprey Kode ABS Vario unit is compatible with the Osprey Kode 22 + 10L as well.

 - Dual airbags for redundancy and increased safety.

 - Drain hole at bottom of pack.

 - All the same great features of the regular Osprey Kode 42L Pack

 - Super large back panel access to the interior of the pack.

 - Glove-friendly zipper pulls.